mozilla/build-runner/README.md

 ## [runner] section
 Keys:

-- sleep\_time: how long to wait between retries
+- `sleep_time`: how long to wait between retries
-- max\_tries: how many times to retry before giving up
+- `max_tries`: how many times to retry before giving up
-- halt\_task: which task to run to "halt" the process.
+- `halt_task`: which task to run to "halt" the process.
 This could perhaps shut the machine down or terminate the EC2 instance
+- `max_time`: maximum amount of time a task can run

 ## [env] section
 Keys and values in this section are passed into tasks as environment variables